-- Although it is often difficult to raise with families the need to report concerns to CPFS, if this is done in a skillful and respectful way, it may increase the likelihood that the family will stay engaged with the service during and after any CPFS intervention. - Not informing the family is more likely to lead to a sense betrayal and a subsequent lack of trust between the client and the service.
-This between the likelihood of subsequent withdrawal from health services. - The WA Health Protection of Children Policy states that it is best practice to notify the family prior to any report to CPFS being submitted.
-Any decision NOT to do so should only be taken after consultation and should be based on serious security risk to the staff, other clients, or to the Children
+- Although it is often difficult to raise with families the need to report concerns to CPFS, if this is done in a skillful and respectful way, it may increase the likelihood that the family will stay engaged with the service during and after any CPFS intervention. - Not informing the family is more likely to lead to a sense of betrayal and a subsequent lack of trust between the client and the service.
+This increases the likelihood of subsequent withdrawal from health services. - The WA Health Protection of Children Policy states that it is best practice to notify the family prior to any report to CPFS being submitted.
+Any decision NOT to do so should only be taken after consultation and should be based on serious security risk to the staff, other clients, or to the child or other children.

-Determining if consent from the parents (and/or child) is needed before discussing a child protection concern with colleagues/other WA Health workers:
+Determining if consent from the parents (and/or child) is needed before discussing a child protection concern with colleagues/other WA health system staff members:

-- As a general rive, signed consent for the exchanging of confidential client information should be sought and obtained rom the parent. - If the child is assessed as being a mature minor then consent from the child alone may be safterent.
-See Workho with Youth: A legal resource for further information. - In most circumstances it is possible to discuss concerns with appropriate co-workers/ supervisors without mentioning any identifying information, thus ensuring that the client's confidentiality is maintained alongside professional standards and good decision-making practices. - Even in Strumstates where case discussions among and between clinical teams identifies the child/family under discussion, specific consent is not usually necessary consent is involved. - Adherance to ethical practices and legal obligations regarding information sharing, including not sharing confidential client information with others outside the clinical teams(s), is required.
+- As a general rule, signed consent for the exchanging of confidential client information should be sought and obtained from the parent. - If the child is assessed as being a mature minor then consent from the child alone may be sufficient.
+See Working with Youth: A legal resource for further information. - In most circumstances it is possible to discuss concerns with appropriate co-workers/ supervisors without mentioning any identifying information, thus ensuring that the client's confidentiality is maintained alongside professional standards and good decision-making practices. - Even in circumstances where case discussions among and between clinical teams identifies the child/family under discussion, specific consent is not usually necessary - consent is implied. - Adherence to ethical practices and legal obligations regarding information sharing, including not sharing confidential client information with others outside the clinical teams(s), is required.

-See the Operational Directive on Patient Confidentiality for further information.
+See the Patient Confidentiality Policy for further information.